Regardless of whether you do it yourself or not, roller skating is a much loved activity for many.

 Unlike some boots which lack comfort, roller derby skates are extremely comfortable and mould well to your feet.
 However, while they bring a lot of comfort, they can also be incredibly expensive, especially when you start to look at professional grade roller derby boots.

 - Freestyle comfort fit boot with padded lining, reinforced heel support, and lace closure

 - RTX Pro Chassis has real trucks and cushions for precision turning

 - 56mm Urethane wheels work on multiple surfaces

 - Smooth rolling G-Force 608ZB (carbon) bearings

-In the world of roller skating, there’s far more than outdoor and indoor skates to choose from.
-However, while there’s several variations, a lot of the names/types we see do the same as another kind of boot, e.g. artistic skates and indoor skates.
+In the world of roller skates, there’s far more than outdoor and indoor quad skates to choose from.
+However, while there are several variations, a lot of the names/types we see do the same as another kind of boot, e.g. indoor and artistic skating boots.

 To ensure you select the right type for you, you need to take into consideration not only your skill levels but also the main type of activity you’ll be engaging in.
-For example, will you predominantly be skating outdoors, or will you be hoping to perform dance routines in your skates?
+For example, will you predominantly use them for outdoor skating, or will you be hoping to perform dance routines in your skates?

 Once you have these specific details down, you’ll be able to purchase the right type of roller skates without much hassle at all.